 They continued: “By honouring God and worshipping him on his terms, we can avoid the judgement that he will soon bring on apostate Christendom” (p 31).

-What a hypocritical statement coming from a religion cultivated on such tissues of lies!
-A religion that misrepresents people’s words to spread its messages.
+Such hypocrisy!
 Does it honour God to promote falsehoods in His name?
-Does it honour God to hack up quotations and hide scholarly evidences that refute your views?
+Does it honour God to hack up quotations and hide scholarly evidence that refute your views?
 Does it honour God to quote His enemies who oppose His Word and deny His nature as authorities?
 Do you worship God on His own terms by getting around your own rules and misleading your followers?
-This booklet says it all: the Jehovah Witness religion is a false religion.
+This booklet says it all: this is a false religion.